 Let’s talk about,

-Jetpack is a WordPress plugin created by automattic.
-This plugin comes with great features like related posts, sharing module, photon CDN, widget visibility, sitemap generation and many more along with the site stats integration.
+Jetpack is a WordPress plugin created by Automattic.
+This plugin comes with great features like related posts, sharing module, photon CDN, widget visibility, sitemap generation, and many more along with the site stats integration.

-The google analytics is a complete solution for every data you will ever need.
+Google Analytics is a complete solution for every data you will ever need.
 This isn’t a plugin for sure.

-With Google analytics you can check out the time spent on your blog, the flow of your audience, the best landing pages, impressions and more.
+With Google Analytics, you can check out the time spent on your blog, the flow of your audience, the best landing pages, impressions, and more.

 That being said, here’s what you should be thinking is,